LineDrop/play-scala-web-application/readme.md

 Concise Play Framework/Scala project to demonstrate the fundamentals of building a web application.
-A complete subscriber app, it is designed to be a starting point for your own project by providing essential components of a web application such as database operations, application configuration, logging, email integration, user management, and more.
+A complete subscriber app, it is designed to be a starting point for your own project by providing essential components of a web application such as database operations, application configuration, logging, email integration, session management, and data encryption, search, and more.

 You can use the project to quickly learn the basics and expand the existing codebase to add your own functionality.